Home Cooked Diet Recipe for Cats

 Providing a fresh, home prepared diet for your pet is a natural way to reduce inflammation and help maintain proper health.

-1 capsule of NOW brand Kelp (provides 400mg kelp/dulse combination)
+- 1 capsule of Nature's Way brand Kelp

 1 gel cap Wild Alaskan Salmon Oil